Heat Exhaustion (cont.)

 Individuals with heat exhaustion will generally have an elevated body core temperature (internal temperature, not skin temperature).

-When to Call the Doctor for Heat Exhaustion
+When Should I Call the Doctor About Heat Exhaustion?

 An individual should be evaluated by a doctor or other health care professional if they develop symptoms consistent with heat exhaustion.
 This can result in the early diagnosis and treatment of heat exhaustion, which can prevent the individual from becoming worse and potentially developing heat stroke (body core temperature of 104 F/40 C or higher) and other complications.